joostdekeijzer/wp_eurofxref/readme.txt

 * Refactor of currency symbols and number formats based on how WooCommerce does it.
 * Added filters to modify the currency symbols and the number formats: `eurofxref_currency_symbols` and `eurofxref_number_formats`.
 * The currency symbols are also run through the `woocommerce_currency_symbols` filter so if you have WooCommerce you don't need to use the `eurofxref_currency_symbols` filter.
+* Added styling options through classes for 'eurofxref-prepend-string', 'eurofxref-append-string' and 'eurofxref-conversion-rate'.

 = 1.5 =
 * ECB changed the currencies it publishes: ISK is published again but LTL and LVL were removed.